“What is the best age to travel with a baby?”

 - Everything is exciting.
 Clearly, I wasn’t up to my usual Pinterest standards on my recent trip to Victoria BC with my then 6-month-old.
 For the plane trip, I literally brought NOTHING.
 I did not bring a single thing to entertain my child for a four-hour plane ride.
 At this age, EVERYTHING is exciting.
 Cups are exciting.
 Napkins are exciting.
 The seat tray is SUPER exciting.
 We made it through the flight using only the items already on the plane without causing any sort of ‘scene’.
 Take that, Pinterest!
 In general, I find the

-- High Chairs are exciting.
+- High Chairs are still fun.
 Once my babies started really walking or crawling there was no chance they were going to be staying in their high chairs longer than 5-10 minutes.
 No matter how many delicious treats I was bribing them with.
 At 6-9 months, most babies are pretty content to sit in a high chair and enjoy the excitement of a meal with their family.
 Since solids are still a pretty new and exciting thing, it’s easy for that to take up some serious entertainment.
 I even brought my 6-month-old to the high tea at the Fairmont Empress in Victoria (and he was reasonably well behaved!)

 - Eating sand.
 If you are planning a beach trip with kids, FORGET IT at this age.
 Especially if your baby is already crawling, this is a sure disaster.
 Babies love eating sand, and I’ve tried those Pinterest hacks with the mattress cover on the beach and let me tell you there is NO HACK that will keep sand away from an 8-month-old baby who is determined to eat sand.
 So what age can I take my baby to the beach?
 If you want it to be enjoyable, I would say before they are mobile and then after they stop putting everything in their mouth!
 Certainly a sightseeing or city trip is a better bet at this age.